The Power of Social Connections: Enhancing Brain Health and Wellbeing

 Additionally, forming strong emotional ties with loved ones provides psychological support, which helps manage stress better – a key factor in promoting overall brain health.

-Emotional resilience developed through such bonding also aids in combatting feelings of loneliness or that often accompany old age.
+Emotional resilience developed through such bonding also aids in combatting feelings of loneliness or depression that often accompany old age.

 The takeaway message here is clear: As we grow older, nurturing our social connections becomes crucial for sustaining optimal brain function and overall well-being.